Connect with others who understand.

 • Numbness or tingling

-If you have severely low potassium (less than 3 milliequivalents per liter), you may experience the following symptoms:
+If you have severely low potassium (less than 3 milliequivalents per liter), you may experience:

 • Muscle twitching or cramping